SebastianDixon/Cpp/README.md

-# Cpp
+## Previous work
-C++ programming with the microsoft MOOC.
+C++ programming with Microsoft MOOC (Introduction and Intermediate).

-Introduction, Intermediate and Advanced
+Finished with incomplete understanding

-## Advanced
+## Current
-Exceptions, templates, advanced loops and patterns
+Re-learning from learncpp.com